THIS POST MAY CONTAIN COMPENSATED LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO.

 In the 19th century, French colonists introduced coffee to Vietnam planting the first coffee trees in Vietnam.
 Modern Vietnam is the second-largest coffee producer in the World, following Brasil.

 Coffee in Vietnam is primarily made of strong Robusta beans.
 On that account, Vietnam is the largest producer and exporter of robusta coffee in the World.
 Robusta coffee beans are more bitter, hold less acidity, have more caffeine, and have more antioxidants than Arabica coffee beans.
 Vietnamese coffee caffeine is two times as strong as Arabica coffee.
 Coffee lovers who enjoy a strong coffee often find their delight in Robusta coffee.

-Traditional Vietnamese coffee is strong coffee of an intense and rich flavor.
+Traditional Vietnamese coffee is strong coffee with an intense and rich flavor.
 But what makes Vietnamese coffee one of the most popular coffees in the World is the way how it is prepared, brewed, and consumed.

 People in Vietnam traditionally drink coffee slowly while socializing over a cup of joe in casual Vietnamese cafes with small plastic chairs that sprawl onto the sidewalks while watching people and motorbikes passing by.

 Hanoi is undoubtedly the Vietnamese coffee capital.
 The number of Vietnamese coffee shops you can find in the historic Hai Ba Trung district in Hanoi is unparalleled to any other place in Vietnam.
 If you are in Hanoi and want to taste world-renowned Vietnam drip coffee and different types of Vietnamese coffee you should head to Hai Ba Trung district.